freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 While free themes offer a range of beautiful designs, WordPress premium themes for web projects beyond the basics may cost between $10 to $200 with an average around $59.
 Also, most plugins are available in free or premium versions.

 The following are some of the popular and useful plugins in WordPress:
-- Yoast SEO
+- Yoast SEO: Improve WordPress SEO
 - JetPack
 - W3 Total Cache
-- Akismet
+- Akismet Anti-spam: Filter spam comment
-- Mailchimp etc
+- Mailchimp
+- WooCommerce: Create eCommerce using WordPress
+- Elementor: Open source page builder
+- WP Super Cache: Increase load speed for static website

 Examples of Popular Drag and drop themes that makes a WordPress website easy to build are:
 - Avada theme